 At a recent baby expo a young mother told me she will only buy cheap sunglasses for her children.
-Her reasoning was that all sunglasses are the same.
-And they must pass the compulsory sunglasses standards and therefore they are all the same.
+Her reasoning was that all sunglasses must pass the compulsory sunglasses standards and therefore they are all the same.
 And as her children are rough they will only break them.
 So, in theory all sunglasses should be good but in reality that is not always the case.
 Here we will teach you about sunglasses the good and the bad.

-It is false to believe that all sunglasses are the same.
-What she did not realize is that all world sunglasses standards are only the minimum requirements needed so that no major harm occurs to the eyes (Maximum protection is not a requirement).
-Additionally, some sunglasses can still cause trouble despite passing world standards.
-And many sunglasses simply don’t comply.
-(See our latest “WARNING” notes in the orange button at the top of this page: Some European brands of children’s sunglasses with category # 4 lenses can cause blindness).
+It is incorrect to believe that all sunglasses are the same.
+What she did not realize is that all world sunglasses standards are only the minimum requirements needed so that no major harm occurs instantly to the eyes.
+(Maximum protection to protect eyes is not a requirement).
+Therefore many sunglasses that pass world standards can still cause trouble leading to blindness.
+And many sunglasses simply do not comply.
+(See our latest sunglasses “WARNINGS” on this page).

 UV protection limitations

-Even the strictest sunglasses standard in the world, AS/NZS 1067.1:2016 from Australia, can have as low as 0% UVA protection, depending on the lens category and general purpose sunglasses with category #3 lenses can pass the standard with only 91% UVA protection as the following table shows.
-Note that both the EU and USA standards are worse as they neglect all UVA radiation from 380nm to 400nm.
+Even the world’s strictest sunglasses standard, AS/NZS 1067.1:2016 from Australia.
+Can have as low as 0% UVA protection depending on the lens category.
+And general purpose sunglasses with category #3 lenses can pass the standard with only 91% UVA protection as the following table shows.
+Note, that both the EU and USA standards are worse as they neglect all UVA radiation from 380nm to 400nm.
 So always avoid both the EU and USA sunglasses in Australia and overseas.
 Especially for young children.

 Easily broken sunglasses permitted

-What this mum also did not realise is there’s no requirements for manufacturers to use materials that will not break easily.
-And cheap materials do break.
+What this mum also did not realise is that currently there are no requirements for manufacturers to use materials that will not break easily or lenses that scratch.
+And cheap materials do break and scratch.
 I have even seen sunglasses at discount stores, markets and pharmacies broken while on display even before kids wear them.

-So, yes some kids are rougher than others but giving them sunglasses that break easily does not help.
-She may as well just put her money in the bin because that is where these so-called cheap sunglasses will go in short time, saving her nothing in the long run and worse, damaging her child’s eyes.
+So, yes some kids are rougher than others but giving them sunglasses that break easily will not help.
+She may as well just put her money in the bin.
+Because that is where these so-called cheap sunglasses will be in short time.
+Saving her nothing in the long run and even worse they will damage her child’s eyes.

 Lens colour, no requirements

-There are also no requirements on lens colour in all world sunglasses standards and this is a critical misstep.
-(The reason for no lens colour requirements for young children’s sunglasses is due to the original standards being written before we made the world’s first baby sunglasses in 1987.
-In later editions of the standard, kids sunglasses were included but without additional requirements that are essential, like lens colour).
+In all world sunglasses standards there are also no requirements on lens colour and this is a critical misstep.
+(The reason for no lens colour requirements for young children’s sunglasses.
+Is due to the original standards being written before we made the world’s first baby sunglasses in 1987.
+Kids sunglasses were included in later editions of the standard but with no additional requirements that are essential, like lens colour).

 We know that 10% of boys and 2% of girls are colour blind.
-The incorrect coloured lens only compounds the problem.
-Many parents will be quick to say that their child is not colour blind, but unless you have had them tested there is no other way to know.
+And the incorrect coloured lens for these kids only compounds the problem.
+Many parents will be quick to say that their child is not colour blind.
+But unless you have had them tested there is no other way to know.

 Only one colour lens gives maximum clarity and glare protection in addition to being safe for colour blind kids.
 This is the G-15 lens, and you should only buy sunglasses with these lenses for your children.
 “G” for neutral green and 15 for 15% light transmission, which falls under category #3 general purpose sunglasses.